Samuel Beach Axtell: Chief justice

 Despite the corruption, no criminal charges were brought against Axtell.
 Indeed, he was still seen as a prominent political figure in New Mexico.
 After a brief cooling-off period, he was appointed chief justice of the New Mexico Territorial Supreme Court in 1882.
-He resigned in May 1885 after Grover Cleveland (R) was elected president, and planned to remove Axtell from the office.
+He resigned in May 1885 after Grover Cleveland (D) was elected president and planned to remove Axtell from the office.

 In 1890 he was elected chairman of the New Mexico Territorial Republican Committee.

+Death

-He died at Morristown, New Jersey.
+Axtell died at Morristown, New Jersey.

 Legacy

 Despite his total failure as governor, he was a brilliant jurist, and that is his political legacy.
 On the bench he endeavored at all times to secure what he saw fit to designate as "substantial justice" for all litigants, and judicial precedents which interfered with the main object of trials in his court, or with equity from his standpoint, were ruthlessly cast aside.
 However, his time on the bench was still marked with corruption, and many found his method of authority dictatorial.
 He often cast out any jury's opinion when he did not agree with it.

 He is most remembered for two cases:

 In a celebrated criminal trial at Las Vegas, New Mexico, Axtell had been warned that his life would be forfeited if he dared to sit in the case.
 Axtell took the bench, and promptly opened court on time.
 He compelled the sheriff to search all of the court attendants and the spectators before he allowed the case to proceed.
 As a result, forty-two revolvers were piled on the table, some having been taken from the attorneys in the case.
 Each man carrying a weapon into the court room was fined ten dollars for contempt of court, and no show of resistance was made when the fine was collected.
 The event was heavily covered in newspapers as a "triumph of law over the lawlessness" of the Wild West.

 In another case before him the defendant, a poor young man, whose farm was in jeopardy, had no attorney.
 Seeing that the case was going against the man unless he could obtain legal counsel, Judge Axtell descended from the bench and began conducting the cross-examination with the remark: "It takes thirteen men to steal a poor boy's farm in New Mexico."

 Upon the conclusion of the submission of evidence, he instructed the jury to find a verdict on behalf of the defendant.
 When the foreman announced a disagreement, the judge discharged the jury, announced a verdict in behalf of the defendant, and told the sheriff never to allow any one of the discharged jurymen to serve again in San Miguel County.
 This case was the epitome of his dictatorial use of authority, but it was seen that he did it for the common good.